dddshelf/cheeper-ddd-cqrs-example/README.md

 ## Code Structure

-All the code follows a typical PHP application layout: All the code lives in the `src` folder and classes map 1:1 with the file where they live, following the [PSR-4](https://www.php-fig.org/psr/psr-4/) standard for class autoloading.
+This repository follows a typical PHP application layout: All the code lives in the `src` folder and classes map 1:1 with the file where they live, following the [PSR-4](https://www.php-fig.org/psr/psr-4/) standard for class autoloading.

 ### The `App` namespace